Urs4M4j0r/IntruderBait/README.md

 - Thread-safe handling of multiple connection attempts.
 - Easy to configure and deploy as a honeypot for SSH attacks.
 - Command line argument -p to select if the IP addresses of inbound connections should be recorded.
+- Command line argument -t to select if the date and time of inbound connections should be recorded.
+- Command line argument -d to select if duplicate username and password combinations should be written.

 ## Prerequisites